-Appendix 5b - practical skills identified for direct assessment and developed through teaching and learning
+Appendix 5b - practical skills identified for direct assessment and developed through teaching and learning apply investigative approaches and methods to practical work

 Practical work carried out throughout each A level course will enable students to develop the following skills.
 Students will be directly assessed in relation to these skills based on their completion of at least 12 practical activities during the A level course.